cxxmarvinbest/Badminton-Players-Tracking--YOLOv11/README.md

 6.Split the `images` and `Annotation` into `train` and `val`, and place them into `datasets`
 7.Configure and specify the paths of the dataset and category information:`datasets/data.yaml`
 8.Train model:`train_model.py`
+9.Generative model:`models/best.pt`
+10.Convert the athlete's bounding box center to a point:`convert_center_boxes.py`
+11.Verify the effect of the transformation:`convert_to_circle_validation.py`
+12.Run the tracking program:`utils/tracker.py`
+13.Run the main program:`run_tracker.py`